Node-RED + fram nodes

 Debian with Node-RED and fram nodes for ferroelectric random access memory access

 The image provided hereunder deploys a container with installed Debian, Node-RED and fram nodes to communicate with the onboard ferroelectric random access memory.

-Base of this image builds a tagged version of debian:jessie with installed Internet of Things flow-based programming web-tool Node-RED and two extra nodes FRAM read and FRAM write providing access to netPI's 8kByte FRAM FM24CL64B.
+Base of this image builds the latest version of debian:jessie with installed Internet of Things flow-based programming web-tool Node-RED and two extra nodes fram read and fram write providing access to netPI's 8kByte FRAM FM24CL64B.

-To grant access to the Node-RED porgramming tool in the container its used port
+To allow the access to the Node-RED programming over a web browser the container TCP port

-1880 needs to be mapped to a free netPI host port.
+1880 needs to be exposed to the host.

-To grant access to the FRAM from inside the container netPI's
+To grant access to the FRAM from inside the container the

-i2c-1 host device needs to be exposed to the container.
+/dev/i2c-1 host device needs to be added to the container.